HenkeQuest/QuestMVC/README.md

 * Set regions
 * Set header, slogan, favicon, logo (height and weight) and footer

-Youre menu can be change in `$qu->config['menus']` under `"my-navbar"`.
+You're menu can be change in `$qu->config['menus']` under `"my-navbar"`.
-You can modifye the label or you can add a nav-bar item.
-If you want to add a new page of your parents you can add the folowing line in my-navbar:
+You can modify the label or you can add a nav-bar item.
+If you want to add a new page of your parents you can add the following line in my-navbar:

 `'parents'   => array('label'=>'My Parents', 'url'=>'my/parents'),`

 Go to your site and log in as admin.
 Standard is root/root